-- ➤ The overall financial condition of the Authority remained strong during the fiscal year ended June 30, 2020 with minimal impact from the COVID-19 pandemic.
-Total assets and deferred outflows on June 30, 2020 were \$431.7 million and exceeded liabilities and deferred inflows in the amount of \$298.3 million (net position).
-Total net position increased by \$8.3 million in fiscal year 2020.
-Total net position increased by \$5.7 million in FY 2019. - During the fiscal year 2020, the Authority's operating revenues increased to \$48.4 million up from \$47.1 million in 2019 or 2.8%, while operating expenses were increased to \$41.7 million up from \$41.3 million in 2019 with 1.0% change.
-Increases in operating expenses occurred in employment cost (\$0.8 million), utilities (\$0.1 million), and water and purchased services (\$0.2 million).
-Decrease in expenses occurred in depreciation (\$0.2 million).
-There were small changes in repairs & maintenance, supplies & materials, and administration expenses. - Water revenue increased \$0.9 million and sewer revenue increased \$0.9 million in the fiscal year ended June 30, 2020 compared to that of the previous year.
+- The overall financial condition of the Authority remained strong during the fiscal year ended June 30, 2021 with minimal impact from the COVID-19 pandemic.
+Total assets and deferred outflows on June 30, 2021 were \$518.4 million and exceeded liabilities and deferred inflows in the amount of \$308.6 million (net position).
+Total net position increased by \$10.3 million in fiscal year 2021.
+Total net position increased by \$8.3 million in FY 2020. - During the fiscal year 2021, the Authority's operating revenues increased to \$50.7 million up from \$48.4 million in 2020 or 4.8%, while operating expenses were increased to \$42.9 million up from \$41.7 million in 2020 with 2.9% change.
+Increases in operating expenses occurred in employment cost (\$0.7 million), repairs & maintenance (\$0.2 million), and water and purchased services (\$0.2 million).
+Decrease in expenses occurred in depreciation (\$0.1 million).
+There were small changes in utilities, supplies & materials, and administration expenses. - Water revenue increased \$1.0 million and sewer revenue increased \$0.7 million in the fiscal year ended June 30, 2021 compared to that of the previous year.
+Water and sewer rates were unchanged in fiscal year FY21.
 Water rates increased 2.0% and sewer rates increased 3.0% in December 2019 (FY20).
-Water and sewer rates were unchanged in fiscal year FY19.
-Water demand was moderate in FY20, especially in the spring of 2020, when excess rains moderated water demand.
-The combined increase in rates with moderate demand in FY20, is reflected in the revenues being moderately above FY19 revenues.
-The combined flat rates with moderate demand in FY19, is reflected in the revenues being relatively close to FY18 revenues.
-The Authority continues to evaluate water and sewer rates and targets rate increases to keep pace with inflation, ensure recovery of all its operating costs, to cover annual debt service payments, and to finance capital investment in facilities. - ➤ The Authority's net capital assets (after depreciation) decreased \$3.0 million in FY20 and increased \$0.9 million in FY19, including \$2.2 million and \$0.8 million of non-cash contribution developer infrastructure improvements in each year, respectively.
+The Authority continues to evaluate water and sewer rates and targets rate increases to keep pace with inflation, ensure recovery of all its operating costs, to cover annual debt service payments, and to finance capital investment in facilities. - ➤ The Authority's net capital assets (after depreciation) increased \$19.5 million in FY21 and decreased \$3.0 million in FY20, including \$1.1 million and \$2.2 million of non-cash contribution developer infrastructure improvements in each year, respectively.